Heglig

 Heglig, or Panthou (also spelled Heglieg or Pandthow), is a small town at the border between the South Kordofan state of Sudan and the Unity State in South Sudan.
 The entirety of Heglig is claimed by both Sudan and South Sudan, but administered by Sudan.
-The area was contested during the Sudanese Civil War.
+The area was contested during the Second Sudanese Civil War.
 In mid-April 2012, South Sudan's Sudan People's Liberation Army (SPLA) captured the Heglig oil field from Sudan.
 Sudan took it back at the Second Battle of Heglig ten days later.

 Etymology

 Heglig is the Arabic name of the "desert date", the fruit of the Balanites aegyptiaca tree, which is found in most parts of Africa and the Middle East.
 Sudanese Sufis use heglig (lalob) seeds to make rosaries.
 Lalob is also a favorite food for camels, goats, sheep and cattle.
 South Sudan does not recognize the name Heglig for the town.
 During the 10-day occupation by the SPLA, South Sudan restored the name of the town Panthou, a Dinka translation of the word heglig.
 Panthou is a combination of two words in Dinka; "Pand" which mean the area or home and "Thou" which is the desert date tree, as such Panthou means land or home of desert's date.
 There are many places around the Dinka areas that have the name of Panthou.